Prepare patients to have their blood taken and draw samples safely.

-As part of the initiative to best serve our students and our community, Fundamentals of Clinical Laboratory Phlebotomy (PHB120) is offered at the Hopkinsville campus each fall and spring semester.
+As part of the initiative to best serve our students and our community, Phlebotomy courses are offered at the Hopkinsville campus each fall and spring semester.
 Students successfully completing all course requirements are locally certified in Phlebotomy for the Health Care Worker, and are eligible to sit for national certification.
-The 6 credit hour course can be completed as a stand-alone credential or as part of the Health Science Technology program, and financial aid may be available.
+The three required courses are taken concurrently in one semester and can be completed as a stand-alone credential or as part of the Health Science Technology program, and financial aid may be available.

-Documentation of the following must be submitted to instructor by the end of the first week:
+Documentation for the following must be submitted to instructor by the end of the first week:

 - Varicella immunization or titer - within past 10 years